alan-turing-institute/Data-Study-Group-/IT documents/Data Assessment App - instructions for project managers.md

 ## When to use the data assessmnet app

-Anytime that a project needs a safe haven, the Data Senstitivity App will be required so that the project can be assessed to find out what tier safe haven should be used.
+Anytime a project needs a safe haven, the Data Senstitivity App will be required so that the project can be assessed to find out what tier safe haven should be used.

 In most cases, at the very minium, the project/data should be assessed when it goes in to a safe haven (ingress) and before it is removed (egress).